Shi Yuqi: 2012–2015: Youth Olympics gold and Asian Junior Champion

 In 2012, Shi participated in his first Asian Junior Championships and came in second in the mixed team event after China lost 0–3 to Japan in the final.
-In the boys' singles event, he lost to C. Rohit Yadav of India in the round of 32 after a three games battle that lasted for 65 mins.
+In the boy's singles event, he lost to C. Rohit Yadav of India in the round of 32 after a three-game battle that lasted for 65 mins.
 In the 2013 edition of the Asian Junior Badminton Championships, Shi, as a member of the Chinese team, came in first in the mixed team event, beating South Korea 3–1 in the final.
-He competed at the Asian Youth Games, winning the bronze medals in the boys' singles and mixed doubles partnered with Chen Yufei.
+He competed at the Asian Youth Games, winning the bronze medals in the boys' singles and mixed doubles, partnered with Chen Yufei.
 Later that year, Shi made his senior international debut at the Korea Grand Prix Gold where he would lose in the first round to South Korea's Hong Ji-hoon in two straight games after advancing from the qualifiers.

 In 2014, Shi had the first breakthrough of his fledgling career.
-He won both the mixed team and boys' singles titles at the Asian Junior Badminton Championships.
+He won the mixed team and boys' singles titles at the Asian Junior Badminton Championships.
 He first helped China defend its mixed team title by sweeping South Korea 3–0 in the final.
-In the boys' singles event that follow, he advanced to the final where he defeated Kanta Tsuneyama of Japan in three games 19–21, 21–16, 21–16 to win the title.
+In the boys' singles event that followed, he advanced to the final, defeating Kanta Tsuneyama of Japan in three games to win the title.
 Shi then followed up with another mixed team success at the World Junior Championships, where China defeated Indonesia 3–0 in the final.
 He also won a silver medal in the boys' singles event after losing to his compatriot Lin Guipu in the final.
-In August, at the Youth Olympic Games, he won the boys' singles gold after avenging his defeat to Lin Guipu at the World Junior Championships final by beating him 21–15, 21–19 this time.
-Shi, however, did not have a good year in 2015, his best showing was at the China Open, where he reached the quarter-finals of the tournament, losing to Son Wan-ho of South Korea in three games.
+In August, at the Youth Olympic Games, he won the boys' singles gold after avenging his defeat to Lin Guipu at the World Junior Championships final by defeating him this time.

+Shi, however, did not have a good year in 2015; his best showing was at the China Open, where he reached the quarter-finals of the tournament, losing to Son Wan-ho of South Korea in three games.

 2016: Three tour titles

 In 2016, Shi became a first-line player on the Chinese badminton team.
-He started the season poorly though, reaching only the semi-finals of the Syed Modi International in his first eight-month on tour.
+He started the season poorly though, reaching only the semi-finals of the Syed Modi International in his first eight on tour.
 However, his form improved later in the year and he won his first senior title on tour by winning the Indonesia Masters after his compatriot Huang Yuxiang retired in the second game of the final with Shi leading 21–12, 11–0.
-He followed up from his success by winning the French Open next, beating Lee Hyun-il of South Korea in two straight games 21–16, 21–19.
-Shi then continued his rich veins of form by winning the Bitburger Open, beating India's Sourabh Varma 21–19, 22–20 in the final.
+He followed up from his success by winning the French Open next, beating Lee Hyun-il in two straight games.
+Shi then continued his rich veins of form by winning the Bitburger Open, beating India's Sourabh Varma in the final.